-U.S. congressional leaders forge budget deal that adds to deficit
+Congressional leaders forge budget deal that adds to deficit

 The government was shut down for three days last month after Democrats sought to have a spending bill include protections for the Dreamers.

-Trump has said he is open to a deal for the Dreamers but only if he is able to build a wall on the U.S.-Mexico border and tighten up on immigration policy.
+Trump has said he is open to a deal for the Dreamers but only if he is able to build a wall on the U.S.-Mexico border - a main promise of his presidential campaign - and tighten up immigration policy.

-Trump threatened on Tuesday to upend budget talks by saying he would welcome a government shutdown if Congress were not able to agree to changes in immigration law that he said would prevent criminals from entering the country.
+Trump threatened on Tuesday to upend budget talks, saying he would welcome a government shutdown if Congress were not able to agree to changes in immigration law that he said would prevent criminals from entering the country.

 Additional reporting by David Morgan, Susan Heavey and Doina Chiacu in Washington and April Joyner in New York; Writing by Alistair Bell; Editing by Will Dunham and Peter Cooney